wpmk2/notes/uirouter.md

 ####Useful $state properties

 	$state.current // returns a reference to the currently active state
-	$state.params // returns an object containin the parameters for the current state
+	$state.params // returns an object containing the parameters for the current state

 ####Useful $state Events